Online Application for Fall 2024:

 Information on provincial government loans and McGill loans for students is available from the Student Aid Office under the link "Government Aid".
 The Student Aid Office also awards a limited amount of financial assistance available on the basis of demonstrated need and academic standing.

 General Information on Funding at McGill

-An applicant may view the web page for the Fellowships & Awards Office at the Office of Graduate & Postdoctoral Studies, or send e-mail to: info [at] fellowships.fgsr.mcgill.ca ( ).
+An applicant may view the web page for the Fellowships & Awards Office at the Office of Graduate & Postdoctoral Studies, or send an e-mail to: info [at] fellowships.fgsr.mcgill.ca.
 In particular, we suggest viewing the website which contains valuable detailed information on available funding and funding procedures.

 French Speaking International Students

-Students from certain French-speaking countries may, if accepted to McGill University, be eligible to pay tuition fees at the same level as Quebec students.
+Students from certain French-speaking countries, and other status categories, may - if accepted to McGill University - be eligible to pay tuition fees at the same level as Quebec students.

 APPLICATION DEADLINE for the Ph.D.
-Program in Medical Physics beginning January 2023 is September 10, 2022.
+Program (Medical Physics topic) beginning January 2024 or September 2024: